twoladel/py110/lesson_2/notes_lesson_2.md

     - `sorted()` returns a new list and leaves the old list alone (non-destructive)
     - `.sort()` method sorts the list in place, mutating the orignal list object
 - Can't sort a string in place as it is immutable, but you can call `sorted()` and then use `join`
+- Dicts:
+    - no direct way to sort a dictionary
+    - sort list of keys or values and then process dict in desired order
+        - comprehensions could be useful for this

 ### Sorting lists of strings
 - alphabetic first